EXPLORE THIS STORY

 BIASES

-The Independent documents Trump's annihilation rhetoric with critical distance: it is the nth threat to erase Iran from the map, made while US forces test Iranian resistance at Hormuz — and Iran responds by attacking the UAE, a US ally, rather than the US directly
+The Independent documents Trump's annihilation rhetoric with critical distance: this is the nth iteration of the threat to erase Iran from the map, voiced while American forces test Iranian defenses at Hormuz—and Iran responds by attacking the UAE, a Washington ally, rather than the U.S. directly.

 Dominant angle identified — does not reflect unanimity of this country’s media